mochidev/MDAboutControllerDemo/README.md

 }
 ```

-Alternatively, if you create the view controller as a part of a navigation controller stack, it will support loading `UIWebView`s and other specified view controllers (incomplete).
+Alternatively, if you create the view controller as a part of a navigation controller stack, it will support loading `UIWebView`s and other specified view controllers.
 This can be easily done by using the `MDAboutNavigationController` class, in the same way as `MDAboutController` was used above.

-If you would like to include Email support, please add the `MessageUI` framework to your project.
+If you would like to include Email support directly in your app, please add the `MessageUI` framework to your project, otherwise a new message will be created in Mail.app.
 The subject will be populated with "App Name 1.0 (55) Support" automatically.

 Credits.plist
 ---